Robert B. Gottlieb: Food Justice (2010)

-With UEPI colleagues, he established the Center for Food Justice and launched multiple initiatives and research and policy work in such areas as school food, food and transportation, food procurement policies, and food and health.
 In 1996, Gottlieb helped organize one of the first farm-to-school programs in the US and established the Los Angeles, California, and National Farm to School Networks.
 While still at UCLA, he also supervised another groundbreaking student action research project that helped inspire the development of a Los Angeles Food Policy Council.
-Discussions within UEPI about the need to help define and identify the contours of a food justice approach led to Gottlieb's collaboration with UEPI colleague Anupama Joshi who became the executive director of the National Farm to School Network.
-The resulting book by Gottlieb and Joshi, Food Justice, provided, according to Jennifer Clapp, “an outstanding effort to clarify the concept and catalog various initiatives and groups that are part of broader food justice movement.”
+With Anupama Joshi, Gottlieb co-wrote Food Justice, addressing food systems, access, and equity.
+He helped establish the Center for Food Justice and the National Farm to School Network, and supported the founding of the Los Angeles Food Policy Council through student-led projects.

 Global Cities (2017)

 Gottlieb has collaborated with environmental justice groups organizing around the community, health, and environmental impacts from global trade, freight traffic, and the movement of goods.
 Through these collaborations, international linkages were established with researchers and policy research groups, including with Civic Exchange, a leading research-policy think tank based in Hong Kong.
-Gottlieb arranged talks in LA for Civic Exchange's Research Director, Simon Ng, and Gottlieb in turn was invited by Civic Exchange and groups at Mainland China Universities to give presentations about his work and the action research work of UEPI and its community partners.
+Gottlieb arranged talks in LA for Civic Exchange's Research Director, Simon Ng, and Gottlieb, in turn, was invited by Civic Exchange and groups at Mainland China Universities to give presentations about his work and the action research work of UEPI and its community partners.
 Ng and Gottlieb then collaborated to produce Global Cities: Urban Environments in Los Angeles, Hong Kong, and China (MIT Press, 2017).